-Professor François Tanguay-Renaud is Director of York’s Jack & Mae Nathanson Centre on Transnational Human Rights, Crime and Security.
-He is also one of the founders and first Director of York’s Juris Doctor/Master of Arts (JD/MA) combined program in law and philosophy, the founder and main administrator of the Ontario Legal Philosophy Partnership (OLPP), the Coordinator of International Initiatives for Osgoode, and a former Associate Dean Research, Graduate Studies, and Institutional Relations.
+Professor François Tanguay-Renaud has been Director of York’s Jack & Mae Nathanson Centre on Transnational Human Rights, Crime and Security since 2012 (a position he shares with Professor Heidi Matthews since July 2018).
+He is also one of the founders and first Director of York’s Juris Doctor/Master of Arts (JD/MA) combined program in law and philosophy, the founder and main administrator of the Ontario Legal Philosophy Partnership (OLPP) and a former Associate Dean Research, Graduate Studies, and Institutional Relations.

 Professor Tanguay-Renaud regularly teaches courses on criminal law, criminal procedure, the philosophical foundations of criminal law, jurisprudence, and the rule of law.
 He was the recipient of the Osgoode Hall Law School Teaching Award in 2017.

-Research Interests: Theory of criminal law, criminal procedure, public law, international law and associated areas of political and moral philosophy; jurisprudence; the rule of law; emergencies and the law; war ethics; Canadian and South Asian constitutional law and politics.
+Research Interests: Theory of criminal law, criminal procedure, public law, international law, and associated areas of political and moral philosophy; jurisprudence; the rule of law; emergencies and the law; collective and corporate responsibility; war ethics; Canadian and South Asian constitutional law and politics.

 Graduate Research Supervision (LLM, PhD): Professor Tanguay-Renaud is broadly interested in supervising analytical philosophical research on criminal law and procedure, constitutional law, administrative law, and international law.
 He is especially interested in research that investigates these fields through the lens of moral and political philosophy.
 In terms of specific issues, his current interests relate to issues of collective and corporate responsibility, accountability of state actors through the criminal process and otherwise, policing and prosecution, justice, rule of law, emergencies, and liability in war.